susam/emfy/README.md

     By default, Emacs shows only the current line number in the mode line.
 For example, by default, Emacs may display something like `L4` in the mode line to indicate that the cursor is on the fourth line of the buffer.
-The above Elisp code enables column number display in the mode line.
+The above Emacs Lisp code enables column number display in the mode line.
 With column number enabled, Emacs may display something like `(4,0)` to indicate the cursor is at the beginning of the fourth line.

 ### Customize Theme